wbenbihi/hourglasstensorflow/README.md

 Currently working on public accuracy benchmark (PCk, AP).

 ## Greetings
 A special thanks to A.Newell for his answers.
+And to [bhack](https://github.com/bhack) for his feedback.